thuang6/platform-resource-manager/prm/README.md

 seperately, which builds workload models and pushes to a configuration service, like zookeeper or etcd.

-[Installation Guide](doc/install.md) introduces how to build WCA with PRM plugin, how to install WCA/PRM agent and how to configure agent to work with differen type of cluster scheduler.
+[Installation Guide](doc/install.md) introduces how to build WCA with PRM plugin, how to install WCA/PRM agent and how to configure agent to work with differen type of job scheduler.

 [Model Builder Guide](doc/model.md) introduces how to deploy and configure model builder, including how to configure model builder to aggregate platform metrics cross nodes and how to configure model